bmorledge-hampton19/mutperiod/README.md

 \[Image of group selection dialog here\]

 The results of the periodicity analysis can be stored as either a .rda or .tsv formatted file.
-However, please note that the .rda format is preferred when generating figures using nucperiod.
+However, please note that the .rda format is preferred when generating figures using nucperiod and that the .tsv format does not preserve the results of the Wilcoxon Rank Sum Test.

+*Note:  By default, any nucleosome mutation counts file with less than 5,000 raw mutations is removed from the analysis.
+Historically, data with less than 5,000 mutations mapped to nucleosomes are much less likely to contain a noticeable periodicity.*

 ***
 ## Interpreting Results